sunilabrahamindia/sunilabraham/media/indian-government-wakes-up-to-risk-of-hotmail-gmail.md

 created: 2025-12-22
 ---

-**Indian Government Wakes Up to Risk of Hotmail, Gmail** is an investigative report published by *NDTV* on 8 December 2013, written by Agence France-Presse.
-The article reveals that an estimated 90 per cent of Indian government officials used private email services like Gmail and Hotmail for official communications despite security risks, prompting a belated government email policy following Edward Snowden's NSA revelations.
-It features critical commentary from Sunil Abraham on the vulnerabilities of US-based email platforms and the potential risks of the proposed centralised government email system.
+**Indian Government Wakes Up to Risk of Hotmail, Gmail** is an *NDTV* news report published on 8 December 2013, sourced from AFP.
+An identical version of this wire report was also carried by [*Deccan Chronicle*](/media/indian-government-email-security-risks-deccan-chronicle/) around the same period, reflecting the common syndication of the article across Indian news outlets.
+The report notes that a large proportion of Indian government officials relied on private email services such as Gmail and Hotmail for office communication despite security concerns, prompting plans for a government email policy in the wake of Edward Snowden’s NSA surveillance revelations.
+It includes expert commentary from Sunil Abraham on the vulnerabilities of US-based email platforms and the risks associated with proposed centralised government email systems.

 ## Contents